-We want to make sure you know how to determine how often you should change your filter.
 We get the question all the time, "How do I know when to change my filter?"
+Well, here are two tips to help you and your family make that calculation.

 We never recommend a pitcher filter is used longer than 6 months as once a filter has been exposed to water it can begin to oxidize and over time will no longer remove the contaminants at a level it once did.